decoejz/ubuntu-installer/README.md

     > This script list some usefull vs code extensions and install them.
     >
     > It **cannot** be run as **sudo**.
+    >
+    > It is important to say that this is not run automatically with the `init.sh` script.